yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Changes the rewards address.
+Changes the rewards address.
 Any distributed rewards will cease flowing to the old address and begin flowing to this address once the change is in effect.
 This will not change any Strategy reports in progress, only new reports made after this change goes into effect.
 This may only be called by governance.